Group-9E-CEN3031/paracosm-proj/README.md

 ## Introduction

 This project was created as part of CEN3031 (Introduction to Software Engineering) at the University of Florida.
 We worked with the client, Paracosm, in order to build out a web-app with their desired functionality in order to get real-world experience in our industry.
-It's goal is to be able to upload PX-80 calibration files, associated with a unique UUID, and to version them accordingly.
+Its goal is to be able to upload PX-80 calibration files, associated with a unique UUID, and to version them accordingly.
 The client also desired to have download capabilities, including a listing of the most recent files for each UUID.

 ### Team Members